starivera/GalSpecFitX/README.md

 #### Accessing the Full Suite of Libraries (Using Git LFS)

 The full suite of libraries for Starburst99 and BPASS is stored in the ``full_suite`` folder at the root of the repository.
-Because these files are large (~10 GB), they are managed with Git Large File Storage (Git LFS).
+Because these files are large (~10 GB is the current total size of the full suite library), they are managed with Git Large File Storage (Git LFS).
 If you have Git LFS installed prior to cloning the repository and want to avoid automatically downloading the data during cloning, you can use the command `GIT_LFS_SKIP_SMUDGE=1 git clone https://github.com/starivera/GalSpecFitX.git`.
-Without Git LFS installed beforehand or if you use `GIT_LFS_SKIP_SMUDGE=1`, the `full_suite/` directory will contain only pointer files until you explicitly fetch the full data using Git LFS.
+If you don't have Git LFS installed beforehand or if you use `GIT_LFS_SKIP_SMUDGE=1`, the data in the `full_suite/` directory within your local clone will be replaced with small pointer files until you explicitly fetch the full data using Git LFS.

 **To download and use the full suite after cloning the repo follow these steps:**